-- You must Sign-In/Sign-Out for woodcutting, just like any other recreational activity on base.
-NOTE – When attempting to Sign-In, you will only be allowed to Sign-In to training areas that are currently open; if you don’t see your preferred training area, it is NOT available.
-Upon Signing-Out from ISportsman, you must indicate how much firewood you collected that day.
+- You must Sign-In/Sign-Out for firewood cutting, just like any other recreation activity on base.
+When attempting to sign-in, you will only be allowed to sign-in to areas that are currently open.
+If you do not see your preferred area, it is NOT available.
+Upon sign-out, you must complete the harvest report to indicate how much firewood you collected.

 - Woodcutting may take place only in designated areas marked by woodcutting signs.
-Be aware that specific areas (as designated on the maps) only allow for the collection of downed trees while others allow you to take dead standing spruce trees and anything that is already downed.
-It is your responsibility to pay attention to the maps/instructions.
+It is your responsibility to pay attention to maps/instructions.

 - The person whose name appears on the permit must be present at the cutting site.
-Wood cutting permits are non-transferable.
-Additional persons assisting you with wood cutting must also be registered and signed in on the iSportsman system.
+Firewood cutting permits are non-transferable.
+Additional persons assisting you with wood cutting must also be registered with a valid iSportsman Recreation Permit and be signed in on the iSportsman system.

 - Precautions must be taken to prevent spills of gasoline and oil.
 Litter must be removed from the site.

-- Stay only within 100 yards (300ft) of authorized roadside cutting areas.
+- Stay within 100 yards of authorized roadside cutting areas.

 - DO NOT disturb anything that resembles unexploded ordnance.
-If you did not drop it, don’t pick it up.
-If you think you have found unexploded ordinance mark the location, take a photo, leave the area, and report your findings to the Range Control Fire Desk at 907-382-6230.
+If you did not drop it, do not pick it up.
+If you think you have found unexploded ordnance, mark the location, take a photo, leave the area, and report your findings to the Range Control Fire Desk at 907-384-6230.

-Some spruce trees at wood lots may have spruce bark beetles.
-BE CAREFUL and help prevent the spread of beetles to your home or campgrounds.
-Help prevent spread of spruce bark beetles please take the following actions:
+Some spruce trees at wood lots may be infested with live spruce beetles.
+Be vigilent and help prevent the spread of beetles to your home or campgrounds by taking the following actions: